Užmirštos karalystės pasakos

 The worm crawled into the knight’s bag filled with all sorts of stuff and pulled out a long piece of wire.
 He groaned a long time while bending it into some strange curly shape.
 He inserted it through the keyhole, hooked onto the latch inside, and unlocked the gates.
 That worm was a member of the underground movement “Freedom to Worms” and had learned such skills by freeing worms from mole captivity.
 He and other worms would also steal pots from kingdom villages at night and bring them to the local village blacksmith, who, for a fee, would forge armour and swords for the worms.
 For that, later, the entire village burned him in the blacksmith’s furnace.

 The knight quietly snuck up to the dragon and slew it while it slept.
 Soon after, in one of the rooms, he found the princess.
 But when she heard she’d have to give him her hand, leg, and even a boob, she got stubborn and didn’t want to go home with him.
-She had already grown used to the dragon’s proportions and smaller dimensions didn’t interest her.
+She was already attuned to the dragon’s scale and smaller dimensions didn’t interest her.
 The knight was disheartened, but the third worm said:

 — When the princess is sleeping at night, let me into her room, and leave the rest to me.
 Come back to the princess in the morning and ask for her hand again.